NEO Planner V4.5 - Common restrictions - Explanations

 Light conditions on/off:

 Display of the light conditions via a list box.
-At higher latitudes in the hemispheres, reduced data is shown around the time of the summer solstice and missing astronomical time.
+At higher latitudes in the hemispheres,

 The twilight end and start times in the period between sunset and around nautical twilight should be adjusted to the seasons.